If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

-1. Mix half a cup of water with a few spoonfuls of water in a bowl to make a paste.
-Add more water if it’s not a runny enough paste.
+1. Mix half a cup of baking soda with a few tablespoons of water to form a thick paste.

 Magic Eraser